dawehner/dawehner.github.com/_posts/2018-11-26-display-black-white.md

 ---
 layout: post
-title:  "All my displays are black and white now"
+title:  "Seeing the screen black and white"
-date:   2019-01-16 00:00:00
+date:   2019-02-10 00:00:00
 comments: true
 published: false
 categories: display focus
 ---

-Recently I've been thinking a lot about what matters for me.
+Recently I've been thinking a lot about what matters to me.
 As many people I struggle with spending too much time on the internet.
 Content consumable in small little pieces like tweets, titles on hackernews or simply images on reddit let's you feel good temporarily, but as long you don't consume it purposefully, it didn't really give me anything longterm.

-End of October I stumbled upon digital well being on Android: It allows you to set a certain time of the night, at which notifications gets disabled and your screen becomes black and white.
-This seems to be quite a nice solution in the late evening, I stopped reading my phone in the late evening, still there are like 16 hours I have my computer/phone reachable during the time.
+End of October I stumbled upon [digital wellbeing](https://support.google.com/pixelphone/answer/9137850?hl=en&utm_source=wellbeing.google&utm_medium=referral&utm_campaign=wellbeing) on Android: It allows you to set a certain time of the night, at which notifications gets disabled and your screen becomes black and white.
+This seems to be quite a nice solution in the late evening.
+I stopped reading my phone in the late evening.
+While this is a solution for the night, there are still like 16 hours I have my computer/phone reachable.

-This weekend though I had an idea: Let's use black and white _all_ the time.
+One weekend though I had an idea: Let's use black and white _all_ the time.
 Almost all systems have an offer for that
 actually:

 ### Mac OS X